diverso-lab/fm_montecarlo/README.md

     *Note*: Setting up the random seed, the execution can take a while (around 1 hour for each experiment) so be patient.
 For impatients, we also present additional results for a small-quick comparison using the `-e` option for the excerpt version of the model.
     To understand this, read the final note at the end of this document.

     Change the `-m` parameter to `flat` for flat Monte Carlo method, `Greedy` for Greedy MCTS, and `random` for Random Sampling.
 For the Random Sampling, in case of using the complete version of the feature model (10e9 configurations) or other large-scale feature models you need to use the [BDD Sampler](https://github.com/davidfa71/BDDSampler) of Heradio et al.).
 The integration of BDD Sampler within our framework is out of scope of this work, thus, there is not script at this moment to automate the random sampling results from the BDD Sampler.
+In case of using the excerpt version (`-e` parameter), the maximum number of iterations is equal to the maximum number of configurations of the feature model.

 - For the jHipster feature model):

     `python main_comparison_jhipster.py -it 1000 -s 2021 -m MCTS`

     Same parameters and comments than the previous script hold.
 However, the Random Sampling strategy can be directly used for the jHipster feature model because all configurations are available.